What’s the Bridge School all about, anyway?

 Vermont statutes and State Board of Education rules authorize establishment of approved, recognized and distance learning independent schools, approved tutorials and approved educational programs.
 The Approved Independent School is the most rigorous classification.
 Details can be found here.

 All the teachers know all the students, and all the students know all the teachers

 Bridge is a small school offering individual choices in Arts and Explorations as part of its curriculum; each student has the opportunity to have at least one class with every teacher.
 The students benefit from each instructor’s unique background and experience.
 Long-term the practice promotes cohesiveness and continuity in a child’s learning.

 Again, because of individual choice in the Arts and Explorations classes and because of school-wide practices and events, all the students come to know one another.
 Students are free to go where they choose before morning meeting, during silent reading, at snack, and at lunch.
 All students assemble together for morning and afternoon meetings.
 It’s not uncommon to see, for example, sixth-graders with Kindergarteners, and children of all ages in common discussion with a teacher.

 Children stay for two or three years in the same home centers, in which they begin and end their day with the teacher who has oversight of their days and years.
 The home center is a home within the wider neighborhood of the school, a place for free play, group projects, special traditions and celebrations, serious talks and sharing, silliness, hugs, and traditions.

 Acres of fun on our campus

 Bridge students get a full run of our unique indoor and outdoor facilities, which include:

-- Spaces for physical education (and burning energy) – Full-size gym, regulation soccer/sports fields, indoor climbing wall, outdoor ice-skating rink, kickball field, and climbing, swinging and sliding structures.
+- Spaces for physical education (and burning energy) — full-size gym, regulation soccer/sports fields, indoor climbing wall, outdoor ice skating rink, kickball field, and climbing, swinging and climbing

 Students on the go!